 Desulphators are a Great Way to Extend Deep Cycle Batteries' Life

 Desulphators are another good low cost investment that can help prevent sulfation and boost the performance of the batteries.
 Flooded Lead Acid deep cycle batteries can build up sulfate crystals on their lead plates over time.
 Our desulfators "shake" these sulfate crystals off the surface electronically and can actually save the life of a battery that would otherwise be thrown out.

-Deep cycle batteries come in many sizes: from batteries that are less than 10 pounds to ones that weigh over 200 pounds each!
+Deep cycle batteries come in many sizes: From batteries that are less than 10 pounds to ones that weigh over 200 pounds each!
 They can be small (and fit in a backpack) or large (2' x 2' x 1') and anywhere in between.
-Generally the size and weight correspond with amp hours of storage.
+Generally, the size and weight correspond with amp hours of storage.
 So if you need a lot of electrical storage, be sure that you have the appropriate space to house the batteries and brawny people to help you put them in place.

 Deep cycle battery banks consist of one or more batteries, and are measured in amp hours of storage capacity.
 Each deep cycle battery can be 2, 4, 6, or 12 volts DC (Vdc).
 The choice of individual solar battery voltage will depend upon your total system voltage (12, 24 or 48 Vdc) and your desired amp hours of storage.
 Often the 2V deep cycle batteries offer the largest amount of storage; however, you may need up to 24 of these huge deep cycle batteries, if your system is 48 volts.
-Also see our very informative Video on Battery Bank Sizing for Off Grid Home Solar Systems, that will cover the calculations for load analysis, battery bank capacity, array wattage, charge controller and inverter sizing.
+Also, see our video above on Battery Bank Sizing for Off Grid Home Solar Systems, that will cover the calculations for load analysis, battery bank capacity, array wattage, charge controller and inverter sizing.

 Wiring Up your Deep Cycle Batteries